anwarhossain1/Restaurant-finder/README.md

 # Restaurant Finder- A platform to find nearby restaurants within 3km

 This is a web service by which users can pick a restaurant close to the office.
-Users can also be able to search restaurants by keyword arround them.
+Users can also be able to search restaurants arround them by keywords.
 By tapping a restaurant from the list exactly below the searchbar given in the platform, users can see the map view of the location.

 ## Prerequisites